stephenwelch1927/graph-theory-project/README.md

 As I was initially setting up my environment for working using Debian I had a lot of issues, I tried to resolve this so instead of using Debian I reverted to Ubuntu.

 As I’m beginning to use python, I’m experiencing some issues with actually how it behaves different compared to say Java.
-So I looked up a small video just to understand how classes work and how functions work https://www.youtube.com/watch?v=I2wURDqiXdM
+So I looked up a small video just to understand how classes work and how functions work. https://www.youtube.com/watch?v=I2wURDqiXdM
 ___

 ## Aditional Material Studied